eliramy/SALV_DISPLAY/README.md

 Option1 file: YCL_SHOW_SALV.txt -> call static method show_salv -> Only for display ALV.

-Option2 file: YCL_SHOW_SALV_INS -> Abstract Class Inherit this class and do Redefinition to Method on_link_click for HOTSPOT action.
+Option2 file: YCL_SHOW_SALV_INS -> Abstract Class Inherit this class and do Redefinition
+1) Method on_link_click for HOTSPOT action.
+2) Method on_user_command for salv new button event.

 Gernal Info. :
 From SAP Netweaver 7.0 & above (Include S/4 HANA)